Ajusa/Craft/README.md

 ### Features

 * Simple but nice looking terrain generation using perlin / simplex noise.
+* WIP: Plugin api for adding blocks
-* More than 10 types of blocks and more can be added easily.
+* More than 10 types of blocks and more can be added easily through the modding api with Lua.
 * Supports plants (grass, flowers, trees, etc.) and transparency (glass).
 * Simple clouds in the sky (they don't move).
 * Day / night cycles and a textured sky dome.